Browse Deployment & Clients

 | Enable User Policies | Lets Active Directory policies override the profile policy when matching groups exist in Personas |

-| Dynamic Policy | Apply different policies based on device location (on a ScoutDNS-configured network vs roaming) |
+| Dynamic Policies (under Advanced) | Apply different policies based on device location (on a ScoutDNS-configured network vs roaming) |

-When Dynamic Policy is enabled, you can:
+When Dynamic Policies is enabled, you can:

 - Assign a specific policy per location, OR let the device inherit site/network rules whenever it connects to a ScoutDNS-configured network.